orbitalchicken/Roadmap/Fixed.md

 in settings, "window list" applet (when switched to modern) looks as if it's added and broken.
 gwl: Ctrl to launch new instance
-gwl: middle-click on empty pinned group wants to kill something
+gwl: middle-click on empty pinned group wants to kill something mint-y gwl theme broken for top/right/left panels
+gwl:
+  different system settings modules (say colors and date-time) get grouped together, despite having a different icon mint-x + panel on top -> all groups active remove dnd option to pin dnd on pin should be persistent vertical thumbs, restart cinnamon -> wrong number of thumbs center-align applet text (test with %n in clock applet) The ‘system-shutdown’, ‘ system-log-out’ and ‘system-lock-screen’ icons don’t scale properly on big panels (50+).
+Instead of 48px icons they are upscaled (blurry) 32px.

 MATE Edition
 ------------